Formal complaint received (written, e-mail or verbal)

 Draft response to have final review from investigation lead.

-Complaint files and draft response to be reviewed by Director of Nursing and Quality.
+Complaint files and draft response to be reviewed by Director of Quality.

 Once approved, complaint file and response to Accountable Officer for review and signature.